 Swearing a statutory declaration

 If the rentcharge is not collected for a period of 6 years or more, a homeowner can swear a statutory declaration to evidence that the rentowner has not exercised the rentcharge, after this period the rent owner is no longer entitled to demand payment of the rentcharge, the declaration can then be submitted to HM Land Registry, who may remove the rentcharge from the title.

-If you would like to ask any questions about rentcharges, please feel free to call to speak to our Commercial Property team who will happily answer any of your queries.
+If you would like to ask any questions about rentcharges, please feel free to contact our Commercial Property team who will happily answer any of your queries